-Luckily most weaknesses on the course can be strengthened and overcome - using mental training, which is what I have taught for several decades.
+Luckily most weaknesses can be strengthened and overcome - using mental training, which is what I have taught for several decades.

-* Feeling first tee nerves before beginning your round
+• First tee nerves before beginning your day

 The slump that Tiger Woods experienced was a classic example of how much our mental outlook can affect our golf - even when our physical game and swings remain unchanged.

-Your mind either works for you, or against you on the course - just depending upon how it's been programmed to perform.
+Your mind either works for you, or against you in golf - just depending upon how it's been programmed to perform.